 To compute the best possible QAOA solution corresponding to the best objective function value, we need to sample the probability distribution of $2^N$ measurement outcomes in state $\ket{\gamma \beta}$.
 The noise in actual quantum computers hinders the accuracy of sampling, resulting in the need of even a larger number of measurements.
 At the same time, sampling is an expensive process that needs to be controlled.
 Only a targeted subset of amplitudes need to be computed because sampling all amplitudes will be very computationally expensive and memory footprint prohibitive.
 As a result, the ability of a simulator like QTensor to effectively sample certain amplitudes is a key advantage over other simulators.

 The important conclusion Farhi et al.\cite{farhi2014quantum} paper was that to compute an expectation value, the complexity of the problem depends on the number of iterations $p$ rather than the size of the graph.
-It has a major implication to the speed of a quantum simulator computing QAOA energy, but it does not provide savings for simulating ansatz state.
-A more detailed MaxCut formulation for QAOA was provided by Wang et al.\cite{wang2018quantum}.
+This is a result of what is known as lightcone optimization.
+It has a major implication to the speed of a quantum simulator computing QAOA energy~\cite{Shaydulin2021_sym_acc}, but this type of optimizaiton is not applicable for simulating ansatz state, which is the type of simulation we focus in this paper.
+A more detailed MaxCut formulation for QAOA was provided by Wang et al.~\cite{wang2018quantum}.
 It is worth mentioning that there is a direct relationship between QAOA and adiabatic quantum computing, meaning that QAOA is a Trotterized adiabatic quantum algorithm.
 As a result, for large $p$ both approaches are the same.